vorticalbox/object-validation/README.md

 # Object validation

-This is a simple but effective object validation package that is extensable with customer validations.
+This is a simple but effective object validation package that is extensable with custom validations.

 ## basic use Typescript